MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/dx--display-visualizer-variables-.md

 The dx command does not support switching expression evaluators with the @@ MASM syntax.
 For more information about expression evaluators, see [Evaluating Expressions](evaluating-expressions.md).

-### Using LINQ With the debugger objects
+## Using LINQ With the debugger objects

 LINQ syntax can be used with the debugger objects to search and manipulate data.
 LINQ is conceptually similar to the Structured Query Language (SQL) that is used to query databases.
 You can use a number of LINQ methods to search, filter and parse debug data.
 For information us using LINQ with the debugger objects, see [Using LINQ With the debugger objects](using-linq-with-the-debugger-objects.md).

-### Using debugger objects with NatVis
+## Using debugger objects with NatVis and JavaScript

 For information about using debugger objects with NatVis, see [Native Debugger Objects in NatVis](native-debugger-objects-in-natvis.md).

-### Using debugger objects with JavaScript

 For information about using debugger objects with JavaScript, see [Native Debugger Objects in JavaScript Extensions](native-objects-in-javascript-extensions.md).